Fedcomp/any_sms/README.md

                        logger: Logger.new(STDOUT),
                        severity: :info

-   # You can also specify different formatter for second one
+   # You can also, for example, specify different formatter for second one
    logger = Logger.new(STDOUT)
    logger.formatter = proc do |severity, datetime, progname, msg|
      "[MYBackend2]: #{msg}\n"